ThriveIEP/ThriveIEP-Site/_programs/beta_program.md

 ---
 title: Beta Program
-subtitle: Call for early adaptors!
+subtitle: Call for early adopters!
 We are looking for families who can help us test and eval our early AI tools.
 layout: default
 published: true
 date: 2024-6-10 00:00:00